trust-mfn-berlin/animals-as-objects/vault/story.of-microbes-and-planets.md

 ---
 license: CC BY-SA
+title: Of Microbes and Planets
 title_de: Über Mikroben und Planeten
 created: 1621522603135
-author: Filippo Bertoni
-short_desc_de: Mikroorganismen sind grundlegend und lebenswichtig für die Dynamiken unseres Planeten
-date_end: 2021-12-14T14:34:55.503Z
-published: false
-title: Of Microbes and Planets
 updated: 1641670135283
 id: 796e4da7-c573-401f-a165-7bd9c3a503c6
+author: Filippo Bertoni
 doi: 64y2-m311/33
 translators:
   translator_en_de: ""
 copy_editors:
   copy_editor_en: Jan-Peter Herrmann
-desc: The study of micropaleontology in the oceans helped to recognize the importance of microorganisms for planetary dynamics.
+desc: The study of micropaleontology in the oceans helped to recognise the importance of microorganisms for planetary dynamics.
 Following the history of these studies, and the theories they allowed to formulate, shows the deep connections between microbes and planets.